zacfromaustinpowder/Ab4d.SharpEngine.Samples/README.md

     </Content>
   </ItemGroup>
   ```
+  Another option for macOS (not for iOS) is to install the Vulkan SDK to the computer (https://vulkan.lunarg.com/sdk/home#mac).
+In this case the Ab4d.SharpEngine should be able to find the libMoltenVK.dylib from the default location and you do not need to add it to the csproj.
+But in this case you will not be able to distribute the app to another computer that does not have Vulkan SDK installed.

 - For MAUI apps, the 3D scene that is rendered by Ab4d.SharpEngine is shown by using SKCanvasView.
 To use that control, add a reference to SkiaSharp.Views.Maui.Controls NuGet package.
 Then add ".UseSkiaSharp()" to the builder setup in the MauiProgram.cs file.